lzwjava/blog-source/original/2025-02-12-losing-money-en.md

 translated: false
 ---

-This post documents how I and my friends have lost money.
+This post documents instances of financial losses experienced by myself and people around me.

 - Entering a new industry or starting a business without a long-term plan and buying many ads will result in losses of several million CNY.